mschmdb/sveltekit-netlifycms/src/content/posts/demo-page.md

 ---
-title: This is a Title
+title: This is a Title LALALALA
 description: This is a description
 image: /images/demo-image.jpg
 draft: false
-optional: ''
+optional: ""
 ---

 # This is a heading